My MiniZinc page

 - its_a_tie.mzn: "It's a tie" problem (Dell Logic Puzzles)

-- jobs_puzzle.mzn: Jobs puzzle (an automated reasoning problem)
+- jobs_puzzle.mzn: Jobs puzzle (an automated reasoning problem, TPTP #19)

 - kakuro.mzn: Kakuro puzzle